Mercenary (band): New lineup, Metamorphosis and Through Our Darkest Days (2009–2013)

-On 26 July 2013, the band released their Through Our Darkest Days.
+On 26 July 2013, the band released Through Our Darkest Days.

 Hiatus, new band member and Soundtrack for the End of Times (2013–present)

-On 15 January 2020, Mercenary announced the addition of Martin Nielsen as the bands new drummer, replacing Peter Mathiesen.
+On 15 January 2020, Mercenary announced the addition of drummer Martin Nielsen, replacing Peter Mathiesen.

-On 9 March 2020, the band teased a new release after almost 7 years of hiatus.
-The new single From the Ashes of the Fallen was subsequently released on 10 April 2020, followed by Where Darkened Souls Belong on 25 February 2022.
+On 9 March 2020, the band teased a new release after almost seven years.
+The single "From the Ashes of the Fallen" was released on 10 April 2020, followed by "Where Darkened Souls Belong" on 25 February 2022.

-Following these releases, the band announced they were working on their 8th album, later to be named Soundtrack For The End Of Times, which would be supported by a crowdfunding campaign.
-The new album would be produced by Jacob Hansen.
+Following these releases, the band announced they were working on their eighth album, Soundtrack For The End Of Times, supported by a crowdfunding campaign.
+Jacob Hansen produced the album.

-A new single from Soundtrack For The End Of Times, called Heart Of The Numb, including vocals from Trivium vocalist Matt Heafy was released on 14 July 2023, followed by the release of the full album on 22 September 2023.
+A new single from Soundtrack For The End Of Times, "Heart Of The Numb", including vocals from Trivium singer Matt Heafy, was released on 14 July 2023, followed by the release of the full album on 22 September 2023.